Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Neurofibromatosis (Recklinghausen's disease) is a hereditary disease characterized by a malformation of ecto- and mesodermal structures, mainly skin, nervous and bone systems, with an increased risk of developing malignant tumors.
+Neurofibromatosis (Recklinghausen's disease) is a hereditary disease characterized by malformations of the ecto- and mesodermal structures, primarily the skin, nervous and skeletal systems, with an increased risk of developing malignant tumors.

-Neurofibromatosis is a relatively frequent, highly retentive, inherited autosomal dominant with variable expressiveness, a disease that belongs to the group of phakomatoses.
-A high frequency (almost half of the cases) of new mutations is proved.
-According to the classification of VM Riccardi (I982), seven types of disease are distinguished.
-The most common (85% of all cases) is type I (syn: classical neurofibromatosis, peripheral neurofibromatosis, Recklinghausen's disease), the gene locus is 17q 11.2.
-Genetic independence of type II (central neurofibromatosis, bilateral neurinoma of the auditory nerves), and the locus of the gene - 22qll-13.1, is proved.
+Neurofibromatosis is a relatively common, highly penetrant, autosomal dominantly inherited disease with variable expressivity, belonging to the group of phakomatoses.
+High frequency (almost half of the cases) of new mutations has been proven.
+According to the classification of VM Riccardi (I982), seven types of the disease are distinguished.
+The most common (85% of all cases) is type I (syn.: classical neurofibromatosis, peripheral neurofibromatosis, Recklinghausen's disease), the gene locus of which is 17q 11.2.
+Genetic independence of type II (central neurofibromatosis, bilateral acoustic neuroma) has also been proven, the gene locus is 22qll-13.1.

 Causes and pathogenesis of neurofibromatosis

-Recklinghausen's disease is an autosomal dominant disease, the gene locus is 17q 11.2.
-The disease is caused by spontaneous mutation of the gene.
-The absence of neurofibromatosis as a result of gene mutation can contribute to the onset of the tumor process.
-Most of the cases are the result of new mutations that are mostly of paternal origin.
+Recklinghausen's disease is an autosomal dominant disorder, the gene locus is 17q 11.2.
+The disease is caused by a spontaneous mutation of the gene.
+The absence of neurofibromatosis as a result of a gene mutation can contribute to the onset of the tumor process.
+Most cases are the result of new mutations, mainly of paternal origin.

 Pathomorphology of neurofibromatosis

 Neurofibromas are located in the dermis and upper part of the subcutaneous tissue, do not have a capsule, consist of spindle-shaped and rounded cells.
 Most tumors have many tissue basophils.
-The stroma forms a significant part of the tumor.
-It is represented by loosely arranged collagen fibers, the bundles of which are intertwined, go in different directions, are pale with eosin, and also with thin-walled vessels.
-Perivascularly located tissue basophils and macrophages.
-Immunomorphological studies have shown that the stroma is dominated by collagen types I and III.
-The presence of a large amount of type III collagen testifies to the immaturity of the tumor.
-A positive reaction to the protein S-100, a marker of neurogenic cells, indicates the neurogenic origin of the tumor.
-Sometimes mucoid dystrophy of the stroma is noted in some areas or in the entire tumor, revealed in the form of metachromasia when stained with toluidine blue.
-Histological variants of neurofibroma are described: myxoid.
-Containing a lot of mucin in the stroma; plexiform, consisting of numerous neural bundles of irregular configuration.
-Enclosed in a matrix containing various amounts of spindle-shaped cells, corrugated wavy fibers, mucins and tissue basophils; a structure that resembles tactile bodies; pigmented (or melanocytic); reminding bulging dermatofibrosarcoma.
+The stroma makes up a significant part of the tumor.
+It is represented by loosely arranged collagen fibers, the bundles of which are intertwined, go in different directions, are palely stained with eosin, as well as thin-walled vessels.
+Tissue basophils and macrophages are located perivascularly.
+Immunomorphological studies have shown that collagen types I and III predominate in the stroma.
+The presence of a large amount of collagen type III indicates the immaturity of the tumor.
+A positive reaction to the S-100 protein, a marker of neurogenic cells, indicates the neurogenic origin of the neoplasm.
+Sometimes mucoid dystrophy of the stroma is noted in individual areas or in the entire tumor, revealed as metachromasia when stained with toluidine blue.
+Histological variants of neurofibroma are described: myxoid. containing much mucin in the stroma; plexiform, consisting of numerous irregularly shaped nerve bundles embedded in a matrix containing variable amounts of spindle cells, wavy collagen fibers, mucin, and tissue basophils; containing structures resembling tactile corpuscles; pigmented (or melanocytic); resembling protuberant dermatofibrosarcoma.

-With electron microscopic examination, it was found that rounded cells are similar in structure to neurolematocytes, the fine structure of spindle-shaped cells corresponds to that of perineural fibroblasts.
-In the cytoplasm of neurolemocytes, axons are present, a continuous basal membrane 50-70 nm in width surrounds the cells.
-Perineural fibroblasts have an elongated shape, thin bipolar processes, in the course of the cell membrane there are pinocytotic vesicles surrounded by a discontinuous, sometimes multilayered basal membrane.
-The basal membrane surrounding the cells contains collagen IV and V types and laminin.
-Both types of cells that make up the tumor are able to synthesize procollagen.
-Some authors note in neurofibromas the predominance of certain cell elements.
-Tumors consisting exclusively of neurolematocytes or only from cells of the perineural fibroblast type are described.
+Electron microscopic examination revealed that the round cells are similar in structure to neurolemmocytes, the fine structure of spindle-shaped cells corresponds to that of perineural fibroblasts.
+The cytoplasm of neurolemmocytes contains axons, a continuous basal membrane 50-70 nm wide surrounds the cells.
+Perineural fibroblasts have an elongated shape, thin bipolar processes, along the cell membrane there are pinocytotic vesicles surrounded by a discontinuous, sometimes multilayered basal membrane.
+The basal membrane surrounding the cells contains collagen types IV and V and laminin.
+Both types of cells that make up the tumor are capable of synthesizing procollagen.
+Some authors note the predominance of certain cellular elements in neurofibromas.
+Tumors consisting exclusively of neurolemmocytes or only of perineural fibroblast-type cells have been described.

-When histological examination of the skin from the spot area, the colors "coffee with milk" in the basal and supra-basal prickly epithelial cells reveal a large amount of melanin.
-Pigmentary granules are located both in melanocytes and in epithelial cells.
-Giant granules (macromelanosomes) having a spherical or ellipsoidal shape are characteristic for neurofibromatosis, located not only in the basal layer, but also higher up to the stratum corneum.
-An electron microscopic study of these elements showed that melanocytes differ little in structure from those of normal cells.
-There are three types of melanosomes in them: small melanosomes of the usual structure (they predominate); larger granular medium-density electron density with densified center and macromelanosomes - giant pigment granules.
-Macromelanosomes are usually located near the nucleus, they consist of an electron-dense matrix, electronically dense membranous round bodies with a diameter of 40-50 nm with less dense granules inside and fine granules of average electron density.
-The number and distribution of these components are distinguished by three types of macromelanosomes, which, apparently, substitute themselves for different stages of their development.
+Histological examination of the skin from the area of "café au lait" spots reveals a large amount of melanin in the basal and suprabasal spinous epithelial cells.
+Pigment granules are located both in melanocytes and in epithelial cells.
+Giant granules (macromelanosomes) of spherical or ellipsoid shape, located not only in the basal layer but also higher, up to the stratum corneum, are characteristic of neurofibromatosis.
+Electron microscopic examination of these elements showed that melanocytes differ little in structure from similar normal cells.
+They contain three types of melanosomes: small melanosomes of normal structure (they predominate); larger granular ones of moderate electron density with a compacted center and macromelanosomes - giant pigment granules.
+Macromelanosomes are usually located near the nucleus, consist of an electron-dense matrix, electron-dense membrane-covered round bodies 40-50 nm in diameter with less dense granules inside and small granules of medium electron density.
+According to the number and distribution of these components, three types of macromelanosomes are distinguished, which apparently represent different stages of their development.

-In the region of pseudoatrophic spots, a decrease in the number of collagen fibers in the dermis and perivascular clusters of cells, which are neurolemocyte-type cells surrounding numerous myelin and demyelinic nerve fibers, are found.
+In the area of pseudoatrophic spots, a decrease in the number of collagen fibers in the dermis and perivascular clusters of cells were found, which are neurolemmocyte-type cells surrounding numerous myelinated and unmyelinated nerve fibers.

-Histological examination of pigment spots on the palms revealed limited acanthosis with lengthening of the epidermal outgrowths, an increase in the melanin content in the epidermis without increasing the amount of melanocytes.
-In the underlying dermis, small accumulations of spindle-shaped cells and corrugated collagen fibers resemble miniature neurofibromas.
+Histological examination of the pigment spots on the palms revealed limited acanthosis with elongation of epidermal outgrowths, increased melanin content in the epidermis without an increase in the number of melanocytes.
+In the underlying dermis, small clusters of spindle-shaped cells and wavy collagen fibers resembling miniature neurofibromas were found.

-Schwannomas (neirolemmoma) are encapsulated tumors consisting of elongated spindle-shaped cells (Schwann cells) and fibrillar eosinophilic intercellular matrix.
+Schwannomas (neurolemmomas) are encapsulated tumors composed of elongated spindle-shaped cells (Schwann cells) and a fibrillar eosinophilic extracellular matrix.

-Plots of accumulation of parallel rows of cells are called the Anthony A. The parallel rows of cells, separated from each other by a cell-free space, form the characteristic bodies of Verokey.
-The areas of the edematous mucinous stroma are called the zone of Anthony V.
+The areas of accumulation of parallel rows of cells are called Antoni A zones.
+Parallel rows of cells separated from each other by acellular space form characteristic Verokey bodies.
+Areas of edematous mucinous stroma are called Antoni B zones.

 Histogenesis of neurofibromatosis

-Many issues of histogenesis are controversial, the causes of the clinical polymorphism of the disease are unclear.
-The concept of neurocristopathy, proposed by RP Bolande (I974), makes it possible to explain the polymorphism of clinical manifestations by disturbing the development of the neural crest, migration, growth and differentiation of its cells.
-Cells originating from the neural crest are localized in various organs and systems, and disturbances in their function in one organ can lead to simultaneous disturbance in other tissues.
+Many issues of histogenesis are controversial, the reasons for the clinical polymorphism of the disease are unclear.
+The concept of neurocristopathy proposed by RP Bolande (1974) allows us to explain the polymorphism of clinical manifestations by a violation of the development of the neural crest, migration, growth and differentiation of its cells.
+Cells originating from the neural crest are localized in various organs and systems, and their dysfunction in one organ can lead to simultaneous dysfunction in other tissues.

-Immunohistochemical studies have shown that neurofibroma cells have a neurogenic origin.
-Perineural fibroblasts can differentiate from mesodermal elements or from a primitive neuroectodermal mesenchyme.
-With tissue culture, it has been shown that the proliferation of perineural fibroblasts occurs under the influence of a fibroblast-stimulating factor, but the lack of its stimulating effect on the culture of fibroblasts in healthy individuals indicates that tumor fibroblasts differ significantly from normal fibroblasts.
-N. Nakagawa et al. (1984) suggest that macromelanosomes are formed during the decay of complexes of ordinary melanosomes that merge with each other and with lysosomes, forming autophagosomes.
-In support of this point of view, data on the presence of acidic phosphatase characteristic of lysosomes in macromelanosomes, as well as the detection of macromelanosomes in other cells (epithelial cells, intra-epidermal macrophages) are given.
+Immunohistochemical studies have shown that neurofibroma cells are of neurogenic origin.
+Perineural fibroblasts can differentiate from mesodermal elements or from primitive neuroectodermal mesenchyme.
+Using tissue culture, it has been shown that perineural fibroblasts proliferate under the influence of fibroblast-stimulating factor, but the absence of its stimulating effect on the fibroblast culture of healthy individuals indicates that tumor fibroblasts differ significantly from normal fibroblasts.
+H. Nakagawa et al. (1984) believe that macromelanosomes are formed in the process of disintegration of complexes of ordinary melanosomes, merging with each other and with lysosomes, forming autophagosomes.
+In support of this point of view, data are provided on the presence of acid phosphatase in macromelanosomes, which is characteristic of lysosomes, as well as the detection of macromelanosomes in other cells (epitheliocytes, intraepidermal macrophages).

 Histopathology of neurofibromatosis

-In neurofibromas proliferation of spindle-shaped cells with cores of corrugated outlines, fibrous fibers, thin-walled vessels, remnants of nerve bundles, tissue basophils, pigment spots - giant pigment granules (macromelanosomes) and DOPA-positive melanocytes are determined.
-In the stage of active growth of neurofibrom there is an increase in the number of acidic mucopolysaccharides.
+Neurofibromas are characterized by proliferation of spindle-shaped cells with wavy nuclei, fibrous fibers, thin-walled vessels, remnants of nerve bundles, tissue basophils, and in pigment spots - giant pigment granules (macromelanosomes) and DOPA-positive melanocytes.
+In the active growth stage of neurofibromas, an increase in the amount of acidic mucopolysaccharides is noted.

-The disease mainly begins in childhood.
-The clinical picture is characterized by the appearance of pigment spots and neurofibroma.
-The earliest sign are multiple, oval, small pigmented spots with a smooth surface of a yellowish brown color (the color of "coffee with milk").
-Spots are located mainly on the trunk, in the armpits and inguinal folds.
+The disease usually begins in childhood.
+The clinical picture is characterized by the appearance of pigment spots and neurofibromas.
+The earliest sign is multiple, oval, small pigment spots with a smooth surface of a yellowish-brown color (the color of "coffee with milk").
+The spots are located mainly on the trunk, in the armpits and inguinal folds.
 With age, the size and number of spots increase.
-The second characteristic symptom are neurofibromas (cutaneous and / or subcutaneous) in the form of painless hernial protrusions up to a few centimeters in diameter.
-When palpation of tumorous formations, the finger falls like a void (a symptom of "falling into the void," or the phenomenon of "button from the bell").
+The second characteristic symptom is neurofibromas (cutaneous and / or subcutaneous) in the form of painless hernia-like protrusions up to several centimeters in diameter.
+When palpating tumor-like formations, the finger falls as if into a void (the symptom of "falling into a void" or the phenomenon of "bell button").
 They have the color of normal skin, pinkish-bluish or brownish, soft consistency or, rarely, dense.
-Neurofibromas are located mainly on the body but can be found in any areas.
-Occasionally diffuse neurofibromatosis with excessive overgrowth of connective tissue of the skin and subcutaneous tissue with the formation of giant tumors (giant neurofibromas).
-Plexiform neurofibromas often appear along the nerve trunks (cranial nerves, nerves of the neck and extremities).
-They are most often transformed into neurofibrosarcomas (malignant schwannomas).
-In the neurofibre zone there may be disturbances of various types of sensitivity.
+Neurofibromas are located mainly on the trunk, but can be found in any area.
+Sometimes there is diffuse neurofibromatosis with excessive proliferation of connective tissue, skin and subcutaneous tissue with the formation of giant tumors (giant neurofibromas).
+Plexiform neurofibromas often appear along the course of nerve trunks (cranial nerves, nerves of the neck and limbs).
+They most often transform into neurofibrosarcomas (malignant schwannomas).
+In the area of neurofibromas, there may be disturbances of various types of sensitivity.
 Subjectively, pain, paresthesia, itching are felt.
-At present, the presence of two or more of the following symptoms should be taken into account for the formulation of a lyagnosis:
+Currently, to establish a diagnosis, it is necessary to take into account the presence of two or more of the following symptoms:

-- six or more spots of color "coffee with milk" more than 5 mm in diameter in the pre-pubertal and more than 15 mm in post-pubertal age;
+- six or more café-au-lait spots greater than 5 mm in diameter in prepubertal children and greater than 15 mm in postpubertal children;

 - two or more neurofibromas of any type or one plexiform neurofibroma;